First Friday, Las Vegas

 Logo

 Las Vegas hosts First Friday … the first Friday every month.
+20th anniversary in October 2022.
 Hashtag: #FirstFridayLV

 History: The event debuted in October 2002 and has more than its fair share of ups and downs.
 Sometimes a gathering is large and rambunctious.
 Sometimes it’s just a quiet night where people are unsure of where the party is.
 There are more food trucks than entertainment, or so it seems.
 On the bright side, just ambling about leads to some interesting venues in downtown Las Vegas and the 18B Arts District.